Discography

 subtiles ou déchirantes.
 Un disque fluide.'

-Bernard, Le Devoir, Montreal, Canada, July 2006
+Yves Bernard, Le Devoir, Montreal, Canada, July 2006

 'For world music enthusiasts, who